 Our cosy bed and breakfast provide welcoming comfortable rooms and a full cooked breakfast before we tackle the Great Orme, by foot or bus, the choice is yours, but we all get the same amazing view from the top.
 We then travel to the Isle of Anglesey over the treacherous Menai Straits, now safely crossed by two magnificent bridges.
 We head to Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, the village with the longest name in the world and then into the wonderful landscape of the Snowdonia National Park with a nature walk around delightful Beddgelert and a ride on the charming Ffestiniog Railway along narrow gauge mountain tracks while being hauled by a Victorian steam locomotive.
 A guided drive through more wonderful Welsh countryside and moorland awaits us as we head back towards the direction of England.

 Please note due to the nature of this tour, the route and itinerary are subject to weather and road conditions and therefore may be changed while the tour is in progress.
+The Ffestiniog Railway is closed during the winter months - we will include a visit to Caernarfon Castle instead.

 Please ensure you arrive at your selected departure point at least 15 minutes before your departure time.